peter-leonov/type-predicate-generator/README.md

 A TypeScript code generator that produces strictly type safe readable and extremely fast TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).

-Yep, the resulting type predicates (a.k.a type guards) are themselves strictly type safe and checked by TS as part of your project setup.
+Yep, the resulting type predicates (a.k.a type guards) are themselves strictly type safe (using the [satisfies operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator)) and checked by TS as part of your project setup.

 ## Status